akitogo/cbadmin/readme.md

 # Welcome to cbadmin
-Cbadmin is a ColdBox module which provides a JWT-secured, back-end API for user, role and permission management, intended for ColdBox applications.
+Cbadmin is a headless ColdBox module which provides a JWT-secured, back-end API for user, role and permission management, intended for ColdBox applications.

+If you are looking for a frontend, install afterwards https://github.com/akitogo/cbadmin-vue-argon

 ## Important copyright notice
 A large part of this module is based on contentbox (https://www.forgebox.io/view/contentbox)